Register by 26 November to vote in December's general election – here's what you need to know

-If you live in England, Scotland or Wales and want vote by post, a completed application form needs to be received by your local electoral registration office by 5pm on Tuesday 26 November.
+- Postal voting.
+If you live in England, Scotland or Wales and want to vote by post, a completed application form needs to be received by your local electoral registration office by 5pm on Tuesday 26 November.
 You won't need to give a reason for wanting a postal vote.

 If you're a voter in Northern Ireland and you want to register for a postal vote, you'll need to submit a form explaining your reason for your decision to vote by post.
 The information you give may need to be confirmed by another person.
 The details and the relevant form to download can be found on this webpage.